Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/guidedlab_LAB_09_ConfiguringandSecuringACRandAKS.md

 ### Task 6: Verify the you can access an external AKS-hosted service

-In this task, verify the container can be accessed externally using the public IP address.
+In this task, you will verify the container can be accessed externally using the public IP address.

 1. In the Bash session within the Cloud Shell pane, run the following to retrieve information about the nginxexternal service including name, type, IP addresses, and ports.